Care must be taken when cleaning up and disposing of blood after an industrial accident.

 - Bend and tear the bottom scraper off of the enclosed scoop.
 Use it to sweep up the congealed material into the enclosed red biohazard bag.

 - Mix up a solution that is 10% bleach to 90% water.
 Spray this over the area.
 Let it sit for 10 minutes or more.

 - Lay the absorbent pad over the area.
 Let it absorb the liquid.

 - Place the absorbent pad in the bag or plastic container.

 - Wipe your hands with the antiseptic wipes and discard them afterward in the container.
 Follow up by washing your hands with soap and water for at least 30 seconds.

-- Be sure to sign the manifest on the side of the shipping box and place one copy in the envelop sleeve.
-Drop if off at any USPS post office or give to your US Postal Carrier.
+- Be sure to sign the manifest on the side of the shipping box and place one copy in the plastic sleeve on the outside of the box.
+Drop it off at any USPS post office or give it to your US Postal Carrier.

 What’s Included in MERI’s Biohazard Blood Spill Kit